jatinkrmalik/FOSS-United-Delhi-Dec-2023/slides.md

 - Why make it simple when we can use recursion for a **simple even-odd** check.

-- Why make it simple when we can use recursion for a **simple even-odd** check

-- Why make it simple when we can use recursion for a **simple even-odd** check
 - **Bonus points** for embeding the logic within private helper functions to further complicate the understanding.

 ---